oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     --wdtDomainType WLS
   ```

-If you don't see the `imagetool` directory, then it means that you missed a step in the prerequisites.
+If you don't see the `imagetool` directory, then you missed a step in the prerequisites.

 This command runs the WebLogic Image Tool in its Model in Image mode, and does the following:

   - Builds the final Docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
   - Copies the WDT ZIP file that's referenced in the WIT cache into the image.
-    - Note that we cached WDT in WIT using the keyword `latest` when we set up the cache during the sample prerequisites steps.
+    - Note that you cached WDT in WIT using the keyword `latest` when you set up the cache during the sample prerequisites steps.
     - This lets WIT implicitly assume it's the desired WDT version and removes the need to pass a `-wdtVersion` flag.
   - Copies the specified WDT model, properties, and application archives to image location `/u01/wdt/models`.

-When the command succeeds, it should end with output like:
+When the command succeeds, it should end with output like the following:

   ```
   [INFO   ] Build successful.
 Build time=36s.
 Image tag=model-in-image:WLS-v1
   ```

-Also, if you run the `docker images` command, then you should see a Docker image named `model-in-image:WLS-v1`.
+Also, if you run the `docker images` command, then you will see a Docker image named `model-in-image:WLS-v1`.

 #### Deploy resources - Introduction

-In this section we will deploy our new image to namespace `sample-domain1-ns`, including the following steps:
+In this section, you will deploy the new image to namespace `sample-domain1-ns`, including the following steps:

   - Create a secret containing your WebLogic administrator user name and password.
   - Create a secret containing your Model in Image runtime encryption password: